junxit/us-congress-bills-114/bill.md

     >   - **(A)** In submitting information under this Act after date of enactment of the TSCA Modernization Act of 2015, a manufacturer, processor, or distributor in commerce shall designate the information which such person believes is entitled to protection under this section, and submit such designated information separately from other information submitted under this Act.
 A designation under this subparagraph shall be made in writing and in such manner as the Administrator may prescribe, and shall include—
     >     - **(i)** justification for each designation of confidentiality;
     >     - **(ii)** a certification that the information is not otherwise publicly available; and
-    >     - **(iii)** separate copies of all submitted information, with 1 copy containing and 1 copy excluding the information to which the request applies.
+    >     - **(iii)** separate copies of all submitted information, with one copy containing and one copy excluding the information to which the request applies.
     >   - **(B)** Designations made under subparagraph (A) after the date of enactment of the TSCA Modernization Act of 2015 shall expire after 10 years, at which time the information shall be made public unless the manufacturer, processor, or distributor in commerce has reasserted the claim for protection, in writing and in such manner as the Administrator may prescribe, including all of the elements required for the initial submission.
     >   - **(C)** Not later than 60 days prior to making information public under subparagraph (B), the Administrator shall notify, as appropriate and practicable, the manufacturer, processor, or distributor in commerce who designated the information under subparagraph (A) of the date on which such information will be made public unless a request for renewal is granted under subparagraph (B).